In the past few years, I’ve been really happy to see how many people have gotten interested in growing their own food.

 I highly recommend that you find a friend who does know plumbing to do it for you (and teach you during the setup process!).

 Setting up the plumbing isn’t just about getting the water circulating.
 You’ve got to make sure you are circulating enough of the fish water (so ammonia doesn’t buildup in the tank) without circulating too much water into the plant bed (and possibly drowning your plants).

 - Irrigation system – for distributing the water through the plant bed

 If you’ve ever had an aquarium before, then you know that fish need to have their water oxygenated.
 At oxygen levels of less than 3ppm, fish can become stressed.
 Levels lower than this can cause the fish to die.

-The easiest solution would be to buy an aeration device for your fish tank.
+The easiest solution would be to buy an aeration device (Amazon Link) for your fish tank.
 However, this requires energy and money.
 Instead, you can make an oxygenation system as part of your plumbing.

 By poking holes in one of the pipes, you can cause some of the pumped water to drip down into the tank.
 The drips naturally aerate the water, sparing you from having to buy a separate aeration device.

 If you are lucky enough to live in a year-round growing climate and have an outdoors system, then you won’t need any grow lights.
 However, indoor systems will need lighting.